Contributors Dropdown icon

 Consider whether you want to add an identifier for the type of ad in the campaign name.
 For example, if it is a Google AdWords display campaign you may want to start it with the abbreviation GDN for Google Display Network so you can distinguish it from AdWords search campaigns.
 AdWords’s auto-tagging sets the medium to cpc for all search and display traffic so it is helpful to find another way to distinguish between search and display traffic than the medium.

-Be consistent in how you use case in campaigns.
-UTM tags are case-sensitive, so you need to make sure you always get this right.
+Be consistent in how you use letter case in campaigns.
+UTM codes are case-sensitive, so you need to make sure you always get this right.
 For more information about naming conventions for your digital marketing campaigns, look at the Campaign Naming Guide

 5. Set the utm_source tag to the name of the channel you are using